The criteria for certification

 Your visual acuity is measured by reading down an eye chart while wearing any glasses or contact lenses that you may need, so remember to bring them to your appointment.
 The test for visual acuity is known as a Snellen test.
 Your field of vision is measured by a “visual field test”.
 There are guidelines about the level of sight needed to be registered severely sight impaired (blind) or sight impaired (partially sighted).

 The consultant may do other tests to check your eye health.
 This could mean they use drops to dilate (open) your pupils, which can blur your vision for a few hours afterwards.
 You may want to have someone with you to help you home after the appointment.

 After the ophthalmologist has assessed your vision and your eyes, they will decide if you are eligible for your sight loss to be certified.
+You need sight loss in both eyes to be considered for a certificate.
 The consultant can certify you as either severely sight impaired (blind) or sight impaired (partially sighted) by completing the Certificate of Vision Impairment (CVI) in England and Wales.
 In Scotland it’s called BP1, in Northern Ireland it’s called A655.

 If your sight is affecting your ability to drive safely, you need to inform the DVLA on 0300 790 6806.

 Visual acuity is measured using the Snellen scale.
 A Snellen test usually consists of several rows of letters which get smaller as you read down the chart.